ripsawridge/site/site/contents/_cma/2009/fun_times_in_riva.md

-On Sunday evening we did some more climbing, enduring a rather nerve-wracking walk through a car tunnel with no sidewalk to reach the area.
+On Sunday evening we did some more climbing, enduring a rather nerve-wracking walk through a car tunnel with no sidewalk to reach the area, called Corno di Bo.
 But it was right on the water, and the light was just perfect: